austral/austral.github.io/_spec/goals.md

    Modula-3) or functors (as in Standard ML or OCaml), that is: all modules are first-order.

-   Modules are given explicit names are are not tied to any particular file system structure.
+   Modules are given explicit names and are not tied to any particular file system structure.
 Modules are split in two textual parts (effectively two files), a module interface and a module body, with strict separation between the two.
 The declarations in the module interface file are accessible from